PreK - 8th Grade

 $30 / student

 Are your kids excited by the idea of summer school, summer courses, or summer study?

 Ours certainly aren't.
 They want to enjoy their summer and not worry about the pressures of school, standardized testing and subjects they might have had trouble with.
 They don't want summer school.
 They want a summer break.
 So is it possible for kids to enjoy their summer AND stay on top of their studies?
 With Time4Learning, the answer is "yes".

 This page provides the following information:

 Have you noticed how much your child enjoys using the computer?
 If you haven’t, you should.
 Kids are constantly surfing the web.
 Whether they’re checking out a video game or chatting with their friends, they are (without a doubt) online.
 So, it makes sense to turn to the web for a fun alternative to summer school.
 Time4Learning’s website offers just that.
-A web based summer learning program that they won’t mind using.
+A web based summer learning curriculum that they won’t mind using.
 In fact, they might even like it!

 Time4Learning's online curriculum might be your answer.
-Our program takes an entire year's worth of learning materials and continues it on through the summer so that your kids can retain what they've learned, catch up on what they haven’t, and get ahead for next year.
-So no matter what your kids might need to brush up on this summer, you can find lessons, practice, and reinforcement materials in Time4Learning's program!
+Our curriculum takes an entire year's worth of learning materials and continues it on through the summer so that your kids can retain what they've learned, catch up on what they haven’t, and get ahead for next year.
+So no matter what your kids might need to brush up on this summer, you can find lessons, practice, and reinforcement materials in Time4Learning's curriculum!